 StudentsCurrently I am supervising the following Ph.D. students:

-- Sugang Li (first year)
+- Sugang Li (second year)

 - Jakub Kolodziejski (thesis: low-cost, contact-free moisture sensor design)